jennie-jd/cs-resources/README.md

-## A place to keep my notes of learning software engineering
+## A repo to keep the takeaways from learning software engineering

 **Today's mood: energetic**